SidewaysTurtle/MerlinEconomics/Merlin Economics Obsidian/Rulebook.md

 > [!IMPORTANT]
 > Declare your actions clearly - *magic and markets both thrive on clear communication*

+---
 # The Cards of Commerce and Conjuring
 > *"In the grand bazaars of the Spellbound Realm, fortunes are made not just with magic, but with the careful play of cards both mundane and mystical."*
 > - Merlin's Merchant Manual, Chapter III

+> [!NOTE]
-## Standard Playing Cards
+> Playing Cards
-While common folk might use these cards for simple games of chance, merchant-mages know them as powerful tools of magical commerce.
+> While common folk might use these cards for simple games of chance, merchant-mages know them as powerful tools of magical commerce.
 Each card represents contracts, deeds, and permits sanctioned by the **Grand Merchant Council**.

-### 🏰 Properties and Permits (2-6, 8-10)
+## 🏰 Properties and Permits (2-6, 8-10)
 > [!NOTE]
 > All permits cost the current **Cost of Living** to acquire from the Council's offices.